nondescryptid/opendoc-state-court-judgments/2019_SGMC_12/report.md

 ## MAC 906782-2017 – Hitting multiple times with mobile phone

 50     Seah testified that she did not hit Phyu Phyu Mar multiple times with her handphone.
 It was Phyu Phyu Mar who had inflicted the injuries on herself in three incidents.
-First, she hit herself on the forehead and eye for a couple of times in the morning at around 8am to 9am using an iPhone 4 that was left on the dining table[\[note: 40\]](#Ftn_40).
+First, she hit herself on the forehead and eye for a couple of times in the morning at around 8am to 9am using an iPhone 4 that was left on the dining table[^40].
 Seah then told Phyu Phyu Mar that she had decided to send Phyu Phyu Mar back and would make the necessary arrangements.
 After Seah returned to her room, she heard a loud bang and both Seah and Lim came out of the room to see what had happened.
 They saw Phyu Phyu Mar at the balcony door.
 She said that she had accidentally fallen whilst cleaning the balcony and her left eye looked unnatural and/or her head had a bump.

-51     Seah also gave evidence that Phyu Phyu Mar wanted to take a loan of $5,000 from Seah because her family was suffering from financial difficulties.[\[note: 41\]](#Ftn_41) Seah however preferred to send the money directly to the family and asked the maid for her home address.
+51     Seah also gave evidence that Phyu Phyu Mar wanted to take a loan of $5,000 from Seah because her family was suffering from financial difficulties.[^41] Seah however preferred to send the money directly to the family and asked the maid for her home address.
 Seah made queries with DW4 Ng Kae How and found that it was not the home address of Phyu Phyu Mar’s parents.
 She confronted Phyu Phyu Mar who became agitated and starting hitting herself on her forehead with the handphone.

 ## The Ancillary Hearing